Anger as French protesters compare vaccines to Nazi horrors

 The International League against Racism and Anti-Semitism said the protesters were “mocking victims of the Holocaust” and minimizing crimes against humanity committed during World War II.

+Some commentators said political forces that are jockeying ahead of next year’s French presidential election manipulated the protesters.

-Saturday’s protests involved a mix of people angry at the government for various reasons, and notably supporters of the far right.
+Saturday’s protests drew a mix of people angry at the government for various reasons, and notably, supporters of the far right.
 Prominent French far-right figures have been convicted in the past of antisemitism, racism and denying the Holocaust.

-The government is introducing a bill Monday requiring all health care workers to get vaccinated against the coronavirus and requiring COVID passes to enter restaurants and other venues.
+The government is introducing a bill Monday requiring a ll health care workers to get vaccinated against the coronavirus and requiring COVID-19 passes to enter restaurants and other venues.

 “I will never get vaccinated,” Auquier said.
 “People need to wake up,” he said, questioning the safety of COVID-19 vaccines.